Equine vet's complete guide to worming your horse

 Annual worming schedule

-Winter (Nov-Feb): Target encysted small redworm with a Moxidectin product.
+• Winter (Nov-Feb): Target encysted small redworm with a Moxidectin product.
 This will also kill botfly larvae.
-Alternatively, use a 5-day course of Fenbendazole (will not target any botfly larvae).
+Alternatively, use a five-day course of Fenbendazole (will not target botfly larvae).

-Spring (Mar-Apr): Test for tapeworm again and treat if the test is positive.
+• Spring (Mar-Apr): Test for tapeworm again and treat if the test is positive.
 Target tapeworm with a product containing Praziquantel or use an elevated dose of Pyrantel.
-If your horse needs worming for roundworm too, then use a combination wormer.
+If your horse needs worming for roundworms also, use a combination wormer.

 You’ve received your worm count results and your horse needs to be wormed.
 Once you’ve identified the wormer you need, here's what to do next.